Why Do Female Cats Spray When in Heat and How to Stop it?

 Consider spaying your cat

-The only and most effective cat in heat remedy is getting your female cat spayed.
-This will stop your cat’s reproduction as well as drastic hormonal changes associated with the estrous cycle.
+The only effective remedy is getting your female cat spayed.
+This will stop your cat’s reproduction and hormonal changes associated with the estrous cycle.
 Spayed cats also exhibit a calmer disposition because their urges to mate is no longer present.

-Also, cats should only be spayed once they reach six months of age or upon sexual maturity, whichever comes first.
+Do female cats spray after being spayed?
+After spaying, female cats will have reduced spraying and they will no longer display any habits of a reproductive cat.
+Cats should only be spayed once they reach six months of age or upon sexual maturity, whichever comes first.
 This will ensure that their body have grown and that their hormones have stabilized before desexing.

 Frequently Asked Questions